Sindri-Labs/sindri-js/README.md

 docker compose exec sindri-js bash
 ```

-From here, you can use the `sindri` command or run any of the Yarn invocations for linting, formatting, etc.
+From here, you can use the `sindri` command or run any of the npm script invocations for linting, formatting, etc.

 #### Integrating With Local Development Server